Onithochiton neglectus

-Onithochiton neglectus neglectus is a subspecies of chiton in the family Chitonidae.
+Onithochiton neglectus is a species of chiton in the family Chitonidae.

 Description

-O. neglectus neglectus is a brooding chiton, which means that the eggs develop attached to the body of females.
+Onithochito neglectus is a brooding chiton, which means that the eggs develop attached to the body of females.

 Ecology

-O. neglectus often inhabits the holdfasts of Durvillaea southern bull kelp.
+Onithochito neglectus often inhabits the holdfasts of Durvillaea southern bull kelp.
 Genetic and shell morphological variation in the species appears to have been affected by the frequency individuals inhabiting Durvillaea holdfasts, and the population structure of O. neglectus has likely been influenced by individuals being transported within buoyant rafts of Durvillaea species.

 Distribution

-This subspecies is endemic to New Zealand, being mostly found at the East Coast of the North Island and the South Island.
+This species is endemic to New Zealand, being mostly found at the East Coast of the North Island and the South Island.